davidolsen25/Linux_Server_Configuration/README.md

   	  create database only.<br>
   h. checked that no remote connections were allowed to database which is
      installation default<br>
-  i. configured application handler mod_wsgi with a WSGIScriptAlias(made vvmapp.wsgi file)<br>
+  i. configured application handler mod_wsgi with a WSGIScriptAlias(made vvmapp.wsgi file)
      and a WSGIDaemonProcess to use a virtual environment.<br>
   j. set ServerName and DocumentRoot<br>
   k. disabled Root Login<br>